 Do Not Follow Trends!

-I believe that, as a designer, if you want to take pride in your own creativity, develop your creativity and create more fresh work, you should avoid following trends.
+I believe that, as a designer, if you want to take pride in your own creativity, develop your creativity and create fresher work, you should avoid following trends.
 I believe following trends is lazy.
 There’s nothing unique or exciting about doing what someone else did simply for the sake of it.
 They have created something for a specific purpose and executed it in a way that suits that purpose.
 The trouble with trends is that they soon become ubiquitous and lose their value and meaning, so become cheap and less special.

 Innovate, don’t imitate.